Tellusant/docs/articles-posts/economic-sentiment-zaf.md

 Source: Various text-based documents from public institutions such as the IMF, World Bank, and local institutions; Tellusant AI model; Tellusant analysis

 ---
+*AI was used to structure and calculate the scores.*

 [Find more Tellusant articles and posts](index.md)